ghowland/LawOfInformationLocality/README.md

 You could also include all the set of non-physical data if you wanted to reference the data that was stored in the magnetic/etc states, but this could also be considered it's own unique set of information, separate from the physical state of the device.

-What determines the local data set is how you are looking at the problem, as that defines what is local to your information set, and what is non-local, or external, to your information set.
+What determines the local data set is how you are looking at the problem, as that defines what is local to your information set, and what is non-local (external) to your information set.

 # Examples